-Glues, gases and aerosols aren't illegal, but this doesn’t mean that they are safe to use.
-It’s illegal in England and Wales for anyone to sell glues, gases and aerosols to people under-18, if they think they’re likely to be inhaling them to get 'high'.
+Glues, gases, solvents and aerosols aren't illegal, but this doesn’t mean that they are safe to use.
+It’s illegal in England and Wales for anyone to sell glues, gases, solvents and aerosols to people, if they think they’re likely to be inhaling them to get high.

 Under Scottish law you can be prosecuted for recklessly selling substances to any age group if you suspect they're going to inhale them.